WillMT/DB-work/README.md

 Admin can add new item to be sold.
 Admin can View or Edit item detail and delete item for sale.
 Admin can view all orders of customers.
+API can show the item name with id.

 Requirement:
 - BootStrap 4 supported brower.